-For the downside of flash video, sometimes we may need to convert flash video to other popular formats like MP4/WMV/AVI and etc. Here I will introduce three best flash video format converters.
+For the downside of flash video, sometimes we may need to convert flash video to other popular formats like MP4/WMV/AVI and etc. Here I will introduce the best flash video format converters.

 Step 1.
-Download and Install VideoSolo Free Video Converter
+Download and Install VideoSolo Video Converter Ultimate

 Step 2.
 Launch the Converter and Add Files

-Launch the VideoSolo Free Video Converter, click "Add Files" to select the flash videos you want to convert.
+Launch the VideoSolo Video Converter Ultimate, click "Add Files" to select the flash videos you want to convert.
 Please note that you can select multiple files to process converting at the same time.

 Step 3.
 Output Settings

 Select an output format that you need.
 If you want to save the converted flash video in the designated folder, you are allowed to choose an output folder by clicking "..." near to "Open Folder" button.